Port Macquarie - East

 The labour market in Port Macquarie - East demonstrates typical performance when compared to similar areas across Australia

-Port Macquarie - East has an educated workforce with key services sectors well-represented.
-The unemployment rate was 3.1% in the past year, with estimated employment growth of 0.6%.
+Port Macquarie - East has a well-educated workforce with essential services sectors well represented.
+Its unemployment rate was 3.1% as of June 2025, with an estimated employment growth of 0.6% over the past year.

-Some residents commute elsewhere for work based on Census data.
-In the past year (Jul-24 to Jun-25), employment increased by 0.6% alongside labour force growth of 0.8%, raising unemployment by 0.2 percentage points.
-Meanwhile, Rest of NSW saw employment decline by 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
-State-wide (NSW), employment contracted by 0.41% (-19,270 jobs) to Sep-25, with an unemployment rate of 4.3%.
-Nationally, the unemployment rate was 4.5%, and employment grew by 0.26%.
-Jobs and Skills Australia's forecasts (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Conversely, agriculture, forestry & fishing is under-represented, comprising only 0.7% of Port Macquarie - East's workforce compared to Rest of NSW's 5.3%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
+In the 12 months preceding June 2025, employment increased by 0.6% while labour force grew by 0.8%, resulting in a rise of 0.2 percentage points in unemployment rate.
+In contrast, Rest of NSW experienced an employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Port Macquarie - East's employment mix suggests local growth of approximately 7.2% over five years and 14.7% over ten years.
+These figures are illustrative extrapolations based on industry-specific projections and do not account for localised population projections.

 Frequently Asked Questions - Employment